California Appliance Tech Compensation 2026: What Techs Are Actually Earning

 ServiceMag editorial team

-California Appliance Tech Compensation Survey 2026: What Techs Are Actually Earning
+California Appliance Tech Compensation 2026: What Techs Are Actually Earning

 The appliance repair and HVAC service industries have a compensation transparency problem.
-Pay structures vary dramatically between shops, between metro areas, and between employment models, and the industry has never had a reliable reference point for what the market actually pays.
-We set out to change that.
+Pay structures vary dramatically between shops, between metro areas, and between employment models, and there has never been an easy reference point for what the market actually pays.

-Entry-level techs (0-2 years experience, apprentice or helper level) earn $18-22 per hour on average.
-Senior techs with 10+ years experience and manufacturer certifications earn $38-52 per hour at the top of the range.
-These are base hourly rates for employed techs — commission and bonus structures add substantially to the take-home for top performers.
+Those published averages span all experience levels.
+The experience gradient our readers described, and which lines up with the published distributions, looks roughly like this: entry-level techs (0-2 years, apprentice or helper level) earning the low-to-mid $20s per hour, mid-career W-2 techs with 3+ years in the high $20s to high $30s, and senior techs with 10+ years plus manufacturer certifications at the top of the published range and above.
+These are base hourly rates for employed techs — commission and bonus structures add substantially to take-home for top performers.

 Metro-Area Variation